Waltzes from Vienna: Plot

-As Schani conducts The Blue Danube at the festival, all of the film's conflicts come to a climax.
+As Schani conducts Frühlingsstimmen at the festival, all of the film's conflicts come to a climax.
 The Countess detains the elder Strauss by asking the dancers at the festival to play to his ego, requesting that he play his waltzes over and over for their pleasure in a back room.
 Strauss Sr. finally arrives to find that his son has taken his place, performing for an enthusiastic audience.
 Meanwhile, Resi laments that Schani betrayed her by coming to the festival at the Countess's command.

 Following the performance, the elder Strauss angrily tells his son that he had not authorized the performance, as the Countess had led him to believe.
 Schani leaves the festival in confusion and the Countess follows him home where they share another kiss.
 However, the romantic moment is interrupted by the Count, who, upon learning where the Countess had gone, left the party in a rage.
-Resi arrives in time to sneak in the back and replace the Countess, who then walks back up the front stairs to surprise her husband, as the crowd outside hums The Blue Danube Waltz.
+Resi arrives in time to sneak in the back and replace the Countess, who then walks back up the front stairs to surprise her husband, as the crowd outside hums Frühlingsstimmen Waltz.